fabriziosalmi/proxmox-lxc-autoscale/README.md

 - 🌐 [LXC AutoScale UI - Simple web UI to check scaling actions and logs](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/tree/main/lxc_autoscale/ui)
 - 🎛️ [LXC AutoScale - TIER snippets for 40 self-hosted apps](https://github.com/fabriziosalmi/proxmox-lxc-autoscale/blob/main/docs/lxc_autoscale/examples/README.md)

+> [!TIP]
+> LXC AutoScale ML has been finally moved to a new, separate [repository](https://github.com/fabriziosalmi/proxmox-lxc-autoscale-ml).

 ## Contributing

 LXC AutoScale is an open-source project, and contributions are welcome!
 Whether you want to submit a pull request, report an issue, or suggest a new feature, your input is invaluable.
 To get involved, you can: